'Sanctuary Cities' bill passes Senate, moves on to House

 AUSTIN - Senate Bill 4, which would ban "sanctuary cities" in Texas, was passed by the Senate on Wednesday.

 With SB 4 passed by the Senate 20-10, it will now be sent to the House.
 It passed on a party line vote of 20 to 11 in the Senate Tuesday.
+The bill passed Wednesday with a vote of 20-10 with Republican Senators voting in favor of it and the Democratic Senators voting against it.
 KVUE's Ashley Goudeau noted that state Sen. Jose Rodriguez was out on Wednesday.

-The bill would require all Texas law enforcement agencies to cooperate with U.S. Immigration and Customs Enforcement (ICE) detainers.
-The detainers request agencies to hold an inmate while federal agents investigate their immigration status.
+The bill would require all Texas law enforcement agencies honor U.S. Immigration and Customs Enforcement (ICE) detainers.
+The detainers are voluntary request asking agencies to hold an inmate for 48 hours while federal agents investigate their immigration status.
 Senators have also added an amendment to the bill making it a Class A Misdemeanor if any elected official violates SB 4.
 That means if an elected official is convicted, they would be removed from office.

 "Oftentimes officials are voted in and they commit crimes and they go away," said Sen. Dawn Buckingham (R-Lakeway).
 "I think that voters can vote for who they want and they expectation is that their folks will fall in line with state law."